startupfuture/buildmasweb/requirement/functional_analysis.md

 ## 4. Functional Requirements (FR)

 ### FR-01: User Authentication Management
-*   **New User Registration:** The system must allow a person to register on the platform by providing their basic data.
 *   **Login:** Registered users must be able to access the system using their credentials.

 ### FR-02: Client Management (CRUD)